cchehoud/ContigAnnotation/README.md

 ## Output

-Creates a tab-delimited file, where first line is a header line and rest lines have annotation for each sequence from FASTA input file.
+Creates a tab-delimited file, where first line is a header line and rest of the lines have annotation for each sequence from FASTA input file.

-Provides information about length, ORFs, viral DB matches, number of hits to each protein DB, top hit for each nucleotide DB, and number of hits for CDD DB.
+Provides information about length, cirlularity, number of predicted ORFs, number of ORFs that matches viral protein db, putative viral family based on viral matches, number of CDD domains, number of hits to each protein DB(given in ProteinDB section of INI file), and top hit for each nucleotide DB(given in NucleotideDB section of INI file).

 The current format is:
 ```
-contig_name contig_length, number of ORFs,...
+contig_name	length	circular	nORFs	nViralORFs	family	nDomains	integrase   ... 	aclame	viral	...	bacteria
 ```
+Where '...' represents all the databases that are in ProteinDB(or NucleotideDB) section of INI file.

 ## Dependencies